Mendeley: how can you cite while you write?

 Footnotes

-Once the plugin is installed, you can start citing while you write.
+Once the plugin's been installed, you can start citing while you write.

 • Open your article in a local Word file.